quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 Serĉa interjected: "Well, this is what would happen all the time with criminals and the like back before the TK.
 They'd end up getting locked up or punished because they wouldn't follow the rules that'd been set up to keep everything running how most people wanted it to be.
 It's a lot less of an issue now because the TK's more able to manage everyone's preferences to satisfy someone without sacrificing too much on the part of everybody else, but I guess it's a problem that's never going to go away completely."

 "Ah here's an idea, though: what if everybody just wanted the same thing?"
 Ben asked, "Like everyone just wanted the exact same thing as the TK?
-The Fulfillment of humanity, you know.
+The fulfillment of humanity, you know.
 Wouldn't that just make the problem go away?"

 Serĉa thought about this for a moment before answering, "I suppose so, but I don't think the TK would be willing to change everyone's desires to make that happen.
 Humanity's diversity is one of the principles that the TK's designers made sure it would respect....
 Everyone knows that the TK doesn't lightly manipulate what someone wants."